miles-1/CommandCite/README.md

 # Citation Manager

+## Description

 A command line tool that takes DOIs and ISBNs to query databases for citation details.
 Currently, this program uses [Crossref](https://www.crossref.org/documentation/) for DOI citations and [OpenLibrary](https://openlibrary.org/developers)/[GoogleBooks](https://developers.google.com/books/docs/overview) for ISBN citations.
 With information collected by these sources, a `.csv` database is created, which the user can edit if desired.
-In addition to this this program can create the following:
+In addition to this document, this program can create and manage the following:
  - Markdown (`.md`) files for each entry for notes, compatible with [Obsidian](https://www.obsidian.md)
     - Can create link between cited articles to create citation graphs
  - A citation file, either: